 What should you do when facing a disability in the workplace?
-It’s important to understand the full extent of your rights under the American with Disabilities Act (ADA).
+Because disability discrimination is a potential challenge, it’s important to understand the full extent of your rights under the American with Disabilities Act (ADA).

 Both employee and employer can benefit from an overview of the ADA.